"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 "I went from deciding to full-blown planning very quickly."

-He's had over fifty major depressive episodes.
+He's had over fifty major depressive episodes — what he's separately described as bipolar depression, not full bipolar disorder.
 At Princeton, the darkness converged.

 "I'd somehow failed, painted myself into this ridiculous corner, wasted a fortune on a school that didn't care about me, so what would be the point of doing otherwise?"

 Listen to the language.
-Not grief.
-Not helplessness.
-Self-prosecution.
 I'd somehow failed.
-The inner critic had been running its trial for twenty-one years, and at Princeton, it delivered the harshest verdict it could: you did everything you were supposed to do, and it still wasn't enough.
+Hear the gavel in that sentence.
+The inner critic had been running its trial for twenty-one years, and at Princeton it finally delivered the harshest verdict it could write: you did everything you were supposed to do, and it still wasn't enough.
 You are the problem.

 When Ones crack under stress, they don't simply get sad.
 They move toward the unhealthy side of Type 4: moody, self-pitying, convinced of their own fundamental defectiveness.
 The controlled, principled person drowns in feelings they've spent a lifetime suppressing.
 The prosecutor becomes the condemned.